AuriconBela/Solitaire/Presentation/BoardDrawer_README.md

 - `Grid`: Color for cell grid lines
 - `Boundary`: Color for the board boundary
 - `Marble`: Color for marble filling
+- `MarbleLine`: Color for marble borders
+- `SelectedHighlight`: Color for highlighting selected marbles
 - `BackGroundBrush`: Used for form background
 - `MarbleBrush`: Used for drawing marbles
 - `GridPen`: Used for cell borders
 - `BoundaryPen`: Used for board boundary
+- `MarblePen`: Used for marble borders
+- `SelectedHighlightPen`: Used for highlighting selected marbles (thicker, yellow border)

 ## Technical Implementation